Can You Just Sprinkle Grass Seed on Lawn?

 • Choosing the wrong seed type: If the seed doesn’t match your lawn’s needs or climate, it may not grow well at all.

-Avoiding these mistakes gives your seed a real chance to grow.
-Planning ahead and giving the seed a good start leads to a healthier lawn in the long run.
+Planning and giving the seed a good start leads to a healthier lawn in the long run.

 When to Try a More Complete Lawn Repair?